eaglezoli/obsidian/PhD/Dashboard.md

 			- [x] Zen
 			- [ ] Sensor
 			- [ ] Pressure sensors?
-			- [ ] Look through google photos, icloud album and notes to see if there is anything worth adding!
+			- [ ] Look through files, google photos, icloud album and notes to see if there is anything worth adding!

 	- [x] **Vessels (adapt technical paper into a chapter)**
 		- [x] Rephrase